gilberto-torrezan/gwt-views/README.md

 ### ViewContainer

 Views can be defined using just the `@View` annotation.
-If you need a container with header, sidebars, footers and so on, and want the views to be shown inside that container, you can use a ViewContainer:
+If you need a container with header, sidebars, footers and so on, and want the views to be shown inside that container, you can use a `ViewContainer`:

 ```java
 @ViewContainer